Hideous-Monster/lemonsaur.us/README.md

-# lemonsaur.us 🍋🦕
+# lemonsaur.us 🍋

-Personal website of LEMONSAURUS — software engineer, music producer, dinosaur.
+Personal website of LEMONSAURUS — software engineer, music producer, gamedev.
 Based in Oslo, Norway.

 A retro-futuristic personal site inspired by the Commodore 64, featuring an interactive terminal homepage, an MDX-powered blog, and a custom emoji system called **lemoji**.

+oh yeah and also yes it can run doom.

 > `87K RAM SYSTEM.
 SOUND / CODE / STATIC.`